coraharmonica/blisscribe/readme.md

 <h2>Setup</h2>

 Ensure you're working in Python 2.7 or above.
-You can setup Blisscribe either through command line or Python.
+You can setup Blisscribe either locally or with a virtualenv.

-<h3>Command Line</h3>

-Ensure you've installed virtualenv.
-Open blisscribe in command line and cd to the [bliss_online folder](https://github.com/coraharmonica/blisscribe/tree/master/bliss_online), where the env folder is located.
-Enter the command:

-> source env/bin/activate

-If successful, your command line prompt should now begin with (env).

-<h3>Python</h3>

 Blisscribe depends on the following libraries:

+- Django
+- Pillow
 - nltk
-- pattern3
-- Pillow
-- Django
 - beautifulsoup4
 - fpdf
 - openpyxl
-- scikit-learn
 - requests
+- sklearn
+- lxml**

+** The lxml binding can be downloaded [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#lxml) and then installed with pip, like so:

+> pip install C:\Users\me\lxml‑4.2.3‑cp37‑cp37m‑win_amd64.whl

-Ensure you have these all installed to your Python interpreter to run Blisscribe smoothly.
+Ensure you have these all installed either to your local Python interpreter or to a virtualenv.
+You will need a virtualenv to use the Blisscribe web interface.

+<h3>Virtualenv</h3>

+Ensure you've installed virtualenv.
+Open blisscribe in command prompt and cd to the [bliss_online folder](https://github.com/coraharmonica/blisscribe/tree/master/bliss_online), where the env folder is located.

+If you are a Windows user, enter the following prompts to activate a virtualenv:

+> py -m virtualenv env
+> cd env/Scripts
+> activate.bat

+Otherwise, enter this (works for OS X):

+> source env/bin/activate

+If successful, your command prompt should now begin with (env).

+Install any missing packages to your virtualenv.
+You'll likely need all the dependencies listed above under Setup.

 <h2>Translation</h2>